zeam-vm/excv/README.md

 # Excv

-Excv is a bridge between OpenCV and Nx.
+Excv (Elixir Computer Vision) is a bridge between OpenCV and Nx.

 ## Installation